 Best creams and moisturizers for dry eyelids

 Choose eye-safe, non-comedogenic products such as petroleum jelly or creams with hyaluronic acid.
 Apply a thin layer twice daily to hydrate and treat dry eyelids.
+Consistency is key when managing dry, flaky eyelids.

-Dry eyelids home remedies
+Dry eyelid home remedies

 - Warm compress for 5–10 minutes.